All book reviews posted on this page are adapted from book reviews posted on Amazon. Good Reads and other reviewing sites.

 November 22, 2021.
 The Book Woman of Troublesome Creek by Kim Michele Richardson. ©2019.
 Fiction.
 Inspired by the true and historical blue-skinned people of Kentucky and the brave and dedicated Kentucky Pack Horse library service, The Book Woman of Troublesome Creek showcases a bold and unique tale of the Packhorse Librarians in literary novels—a story of fierce strength and one woman's belief that books can carry us anywhere—even back home.

-December 20, 2021.
+December 27, 2021.
 Caste by Isabelle Wilkerson. ©2020.
+Please note change in date.
 In this brilliant nonfiction book, Isabel Wilkerson gives us a masterful portrait of an unseen phenomenon in America as she explores, through an immersive, deeply researched narrative and stories about real people, how America today and throughout its history has been shaped by a hidden caste system, a rigid hierarchy of human rankings.

 Selections for December 1919 - June 2020